-- The continuing use and updating of the information contained within Business Advice Packs available to businesses in the city, - The continuing development and updating of information on the web-pages assigned to Trading Standards and Animal Health and Welfare,

-- The continuing delivery of the offer made to all organisations and groups in the city to give presentations on the work of the Trading Standards Service.
-Officers presented at various meetings and events 2018/2019.
+- The continuing development and updating of information on the web-pages assigned to Trading Standards and Animal Health and Welfare, - The continuing delivery of the offer made to all organisations and groups in the city to give presentations on the work of the Trading Standards Service.
+Officers presented at various meetings and events 2019/2020.
 These included: - Child Safety Week.
-June 2018, - Scams Awareness Month.
-June 2018, - Scams Awareness Event Elders Council in Jesmond.
-March 2019. - The use of the media, including the local press, radio and television to promote the work of the Trading Standards Service, as well as conveying important messages, including our work around seizures of counterfeit products and illegal alcohol and tobacco.
-Specifically, our work in 2018/2019 featured on a number of programmes broadcast on "BBC Newcastle", "Tyne Tees TV", "Metro Radio", and stories around various aspects of our work appeared in the "Evening Chronicle" and the "Northern Echo" newspapers together with specialised publications such as "Talking Retail". - The continuing development of the Trading Standards newsletter which continues to be published on a bi-annual basis.
-The thirteenth edition (Summer 2018) and the fourteenth edition (Winter 2018) were each published and placed on the website.
+June 2019, - > Scams Awareness Month.
+June 2019, - Newcastle University Student Housing Event.
+November 2019. - The use of the media, including the local press, radio and television to promote the work of the Trading Standards Service, as well as conveying important messages, including our work around seizures of counterfeit products and illegal alcohol and tobacco.
+Specifically, our work in 2019/2020 featured on a number of programmes broadcast on "Tyne Tees TV", "Channel 5" and "Metro Radio", and stories around various aspects of our work appeared in the "Evening Chronicle" and the "Northern Echo" newspapers together with specialised publications such as "Talking Retail". - The continuing development of the Trading Standards newsletter which continues to be published on a bi-annual basis.
+The fifteenth edition (Summer 2019) and the sixteenth edition (Autumn/Winter 2019) were each published and placed on the website.